Published March 18, 2025 • Updated October 23, 2025

 Labels list the active ingredients.
 They don’t always list the other ingredients—the solvents, fragrances and carriers that can influence exposure.
 Below, see what labels reveal (and what they don’t), four common actives to reconsider and how to choose more transparent alternatives.

 TL;DR: Check the full ingredient list, not just actives.
-Prefer brands that disclose “other ingredients” or use ingredients classified by EPA as minimum-risk under FIFRA 25(b), and follow labels exactly.
+Prefer brands that disclose “other ingredients” or use ingredients classified by the EPA as minimum-risk under FIFRA 25(b), and follow labels exactly.

 What labels reveal — and what they don’t

 - Actives are listed.
-Federal law requires the active ingredient name and percent.
+Federal law requires the active ingredient name and percent

 - Signal words ≠ the whole story.
-Danger, Warning, Caution reflect acute toxicity, not long-term or environmental harms.
+Danger, Warning, Caution reflect acute toxicity, not long-term or environmental harms

 - Marketing has no standard.
 Marketing terms like ‘eco-friendly’ or ‘pet-safe’ aren’t standardized.
-Compare ingredients, not taglines.
+Compare ingredients, not taglines

 Learn more: Putting customers first: The power of full disclosure